 Gerald L. Ignace Indian Health Center Offers Remote Appointments for Behavioral Health, Medical Patients

-The Gerald L. Ignace Indian Health Center (GLIIHC) has implemented a remote platform for Behavioral Health services, said GLIIHC Chief Executive Officer Lyle Ignace, M.D., M.P.H.
+The Gerald L. Ignace Indian Health Center (GLIIHC) has implemented a remote platform for Behavioral Health services and Medical Clinic patients, said GLIIHC Chief Executive Officer Lyle Ignace, M.D., M.P.H.

 “Based on guidance from the Centers for Disease and Control and Prevention (CDC) and to maintain the safety of our patients during the COVID-19 virus pandemic, we will be offering a remote platform for our Behavioral Health and Medical Department patients,“ says Ignace.

 For access you simply need an email to receive an invite, and either a laptop/desktop with a web camera or a cellphone with video-chat capabilities.

 “Patients interested in receiving care through audio video telehealth sessions, please reach out to your provider,”he said.

 “Our protocol set in place to stem exposure from the COVID-19 virus still stands.
 Prior to visiting GLIIHC or to set up a virtual appointment with your provider, call (414) 383-9526 and our staff will assist you.
 In the meantime, stay home if you are sick.
 Practice social distancing, self-quarantine, and hand-washing in your daily lives,” urges Ignace.